Non-Holomorphic $A_4$ Modular Symmetry in Type-I Seesaw: Implications for Neutrino Masses and Leptogenesis: Numerical Analysis of Neutrino Masses and Mixings

-For the Figs.\ref{fig3}-\ref{fig6}, we traced the confidence ellipses that give the appropriate $\chi^2$ quantiles for our sampled population in scattered plots at the desired confidence levels.
-The red, purple and green ellipses represent the upper limit of the $1\sigma, \; 2\sigma\; \text{and} \; 3\sigma$ confidence intervals, i.e., $68\%$, $95\%$ and $99.7\%$ coverage of the population space, respectively.
-The color of the data points corresponds to the $\chi^2$ value obtained for that particular point.
-The blue color indicates a lower value of $\chi^2$, while points with yellow-orange-red indicate higher values of $\chi^2$.
-A lower value of $\chi^2$ indicates that the parameter values predicted by our model have not deviated significantly from the experimental best-fit values at the confidence level $1\sigma$.
-The best-fit values for different choices of $M_D$ are presented in Table\,\ref{tab:BP1} and Table\,\ref{tab:BP2}, respectively.
+For both the above mentioned benchmark points BP 1 and BP 2, the predicted value of the lightest neutrino mass is of the order of $\mathcal{O}(\text{meV})$ and the element of the effective neutrino mass $|m_{ee}|$ is predicted to be small (around a few meV), which is well below the current experimental bounds but potentially testable by next-generation and beyond ton-scale experiments.
 In both cases, our predicted value of $\delta_{CP}$ falls within the range of parameter parameters of $3\sigma$.
 Also, it should be noted that no data points were generated for the inverted hierarchy, which satisfies the constraints of mass-squared differences.